 Subsequent to the adoption of ASU 2016-13 on January 1, 2020, we use a probability-weighted analytical model to estimate and recognize an allowance for credit losses on loans held-for-investment and their related unfunded commitments.
-Additionally, in determining the allowance for credit losses estimate through March 31, 2020, we employed a third-party licensed macroeconomic forecast, over the reasonable projection period, that includes the impact of the COVID-19 pandemic on the overall economy and commercial real estate markets generally and is not specific to any loan losses or impairments in our portfolio.
-Significant inputs to our estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining loan term, property
+Additionally, in determining the allowance for credit losses estimate through June 30, 2020, we employed a third-party licensed macroeconomic forecast, over the reasonable projection period, that includes the impact of the COVID-19 pandemic on the overall economy and commercial real estate markets generally and is not specific to any loan losses or impairments in our portfolio.
+Significant inputs to our estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining loan term, property type and others.

-(2) Average balance represents average amortized cost on loans held-for-investment, AFS securities and HTM securities type, and others.
 In certain instances, for loans with unique risk characteristics, we may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.